dvcorreia/dvcorreia.com/content/colophon.md

 title: Colophon
 ---

+Site powered by [Hugo](https://gohugo.io) and hosted by Cloudflare Pages.
+The website does not use any Javascript or resources from other domains, with the exception of Cloudflare's injected script for [Email Address Obfuscation](https://developers.cloudflare.com/waf/tools/scrape-shield/email-address-obfuscation/){{% sidenote for="email-address-obfuscation" %}}
+Upon releasing this website, my personal email has been flooded by spam.
+Hopefully this feature improves this situation.
+{{% /sidenote %}}.

-Site powered by <a href="https://gohugo.io">Hugo</a>.
-Template is a modified version of <a href="https://github.com/janraasch/hugo-bearblog">janrassch/hugo-bear-blog</a>, which in turn is based on <a href="https://bearblog.dev">bearblog.dev</a>.
-The style is heavily inspired by <a href="https://mattwidmann.net">mattwidmann.net</a>.
+Template is a modified version of [janrassch/hugo-bear-blog](https://github.com/janraasch/hugo-bearblog), which in turn is based on [bearblog.dev](https://bearblog.dev).

-This site is hosted by Cloudflare Pages.
+The style is heavily stolen from [mattwidmann.net](https://mattwidmann.net).